Learning Outcomes

 A city ordinance prohibits "all speech in public parks that is critical of city officials."
 Is this ordinance constitutional?

-Answer: No. The ordinance is content-based because it targets speech based on its message.
+No. The ordinance is content-based because it targets speech based on its message and is viewpoint-discriminatory (only criticism is banned; praise is allowed).
 It must satisfy strict scrutiny, which it cannot do.
 The law is presumptively invalid.

 Worked Example 1.2